e-Contract/ethereum-resource-adapter/README.md

 # Usage

-This section provides usage information per Java EE application server.
+This section provides generic usage information and usage information per Java EE application server.

-## JBoss EAP/WildFly

 Within your EAR, you need to include the RAR.